EOFY offer

 Key takeaways

-• Recognize that accumulated depreciation is a contra asset account, not a liability — it sits on your balance sheet alongside your assets and reduces their value from the original purchase price to show a realistic book value.
+• Accumulated depreciation is a contra asset account, not a liability.
+It sits on your balance sheet alongside your assets and reduces their value from the original purchase price to show a realistic book value.

-• Use the straight-line depreciation formula — (cost of asset minus salvage value) divided by useful life — to calculate your annual depreciation expense and build a schedule that tracks how your asset's book value changes each year.
+• Use the straight-line depreciation formula, which is the cost of the asset minus the salvage value divided by its useful life, to calculate your annual depreciation expense and build a schedule that tracks how your asset's book value changes each year.

-• Apply depreciation expenses to lower your taxable income, which reduces your tax bill and keeps more cash in your business, while remembering that depreciation is a non-cash expense that gets added back on your cash flow statement.
+• Depreciation expenses lower your taxable income, which reduces your tax bill and keeps more cash in your business.
+Depreciation is a non-cash expense, so it gets added back to net income on your cash flow statement.

 What is accumulated depreciation?